 Maintaining operations during construction works is a challenge for any airport.
 However, thorough and careful planning during the concept design and development you can think through construction staging at the time of design which, in turn, allows for incremental construction works.

-Also, you can identify potential construction issues that may impact normal airline operations, and the impact of any identified issues on the overall building programme.
+Also, you can identify potential construction issues that may impact normal airline operations and the impact of any identified issues on the overall building programme.

 Airports are designed from the runway and aircraft operations through the parking bays, through the terminals and into the corporate, with each step of the design path being individual.
 As such, terminal construction can significantly impact upon airport operations, including lengthy flight delays.
 It’s important to build a team of people with the skills, expertise and knowledge of landside and airside operations.
 Similarly, that team needs to design solutions that respond to those operational requirements.

 Finally, commercial airports are retail centres and need to be regarded as such throughout any concept planning, design and construction works at airport sites.
-Airport operators derive a significant portion of revenue from its retail spaces including car parks and buildings.
-Any design solution needs to maximise retail spaces for retail operators, whilst being cognisant of the emotional investment every traveller or their families and friends leave at an airport.
+Airport operators derive a significant portion of revenue from its retail spaces, including car parks and buildings.
+Any design solution needs to maximise retail spaces for retail operators, whilst being cognisant of the emotional investment that every traveller or their families and friends leave at an airport.